lucagoslar/sveltekit-payload/README.md

 # apply db migrations to db
 npx prisma migrate dev

+# run histoire (isolated components)
+npm run story:dev

+# run the database
+docker-compose up -d mongo

 # run the development server
 npm run dev

+# run environment in nodemon if you find yourself working on payload collections/ globals since they are only mounted when server is started - however the rest will update automatically with vite and webpack
+npm run dev:payload
 ```

 ## Building